 Mariah Carey’s new movie, Glitter, has finally given the singer an excuse to dig out her old high school 45s and fully transform herself into the ’80s discoball diva she is at heart.
-For years, Carey has attempted to shed her adult-contemporary beginnings, incorporating hip-hop into her music by shamelessly enlisting the talents of rappers like Ol’ Dirty Bastard and Da Brat.
-The soundtrack to Glitter (which happens to be a studio album in its own right) is the vehicle through which Carey attempts to complete her transposition, breaking further from her humble crossover-pop origins and her former label, Sony Music.
+For years, Carey has attempted to shed her adult-contemporary origins, incorporating hip-hop into her music by enlisting the talents of rappers like Ol’ Dirty Bastard and Da Brat.
+The soundtrack to Glitter—which happens to be a studio album in its own right—is the vehicle through which Carey attempts to complete her transposition, breaking further from her humble crossover-pop origins and her former label, Sony Music.

-Carey’s dive into ’80s retro seems purely natural thanks in part to the fact that she recruited '80s veterans Jimmy Jam & Terry Lewis to produce half of the album's material, including a flawless rendition of Cherrelle’s “Didn’t Mean to Turn You On" (later made popular by Robert Palmer).
-If the track’s swirling synths sound more than authentic, it’s probably due to Jam & Lewis’s sampling of the original song’s entire backing track, which is sewed seamlessly beneath Carey’s built-in kitsch.
+Carey’s dive into ’80s retro seems natural thanks in part to the fact that she recruited era veterans Jimmy Jam and Terry Lewis to produce half of the album, including a flawless rendition of Cherrelle’s “Didn’t Mean to Turn You On.”
+If the track’s swirling synths sound more than authentic, it’s probably due to Jam and Lewis’s sampling of their original song’s entire backing track, which is sewed seamlessly beneath Carey’s built-in kitsch.
 “All My Life,” a collaboration with Rick James, would make a daring yet commercially viable single.
 Its Studio 54-era synth-flutes and sultry vocal could, at the very least, rub up against the boundaries of pop radio like no other Carey tune has since 1995’s “Fantasy.”
-“Want You,” a duet with Glitter co-star Eric Benet, is another retro gem, featuring grinding bass and Carey’s distinctive vocal phrasing (she uncurls seemingly verbose adjectives like “painstakingly” with unrivaled ease).
+“Want You,” a duet with Glitter co-star Eric Benet, is another retro gem, featuring grinding bass and Carey’s distinctive vocal phrasing (she uncurls mulitsyllabic adjectives like “painstakingly” with unrivaled ease).

-Like Carey’s last release, Rainbow, Glitter’s biggest flaw is in its effort.
-The concept of "all or nothing" seems foreign to her, and, with the exception of 1997’s Butterfly, it has proven cumbersome for the singer to find a balance between hip-hop and pop.
+Like Carey’s last release, Rainbow, Glitter’s biggest flaw is in its effort to be everything to everyone.
+With the exception of 1997’s Butterfly, it’s proven cumbersome for the singer to find a balance between hip-hop and pop.
 Carey’s edgier tracks are inundated with so many guest artists that her sound ultimately becomes muddled; her pop tunes are so formulaic that it’s difficult to distinguish one from the next.
 Yet while the album may have its flaws, it is for the most part a successful period piece that clearly displays Carey’s appreciation for all that has come before her.